MRCIEU/CheckSumStats/README.md

 Plot7_2
 ```

-The correlation between the Zp and Zb scores is less than 1, suggesting
-discordance between the reported P values and reported effect sizes,
-which is also clear from visual inspection of the plot.
-For example, 1
-SNP has a Z score close to 15 when estimated from the reported P value
-but a Z score close to 5 when estimated from the reported effect size
-and standard error.
-In this example, we have included three sets of SNPs
-(the GWAS catalog hits, the MAF reference set and the “exposure SNPs”.
-Let’s restrict the comparison to only the “exposure
-SNPs”.
+The correlation between the Zp and Zb scores is less than 1, suggesting discordance between the reported P values and reported effect sizes, which is also clear from visual inspection of the plot.
+For example, 1 SNP has a Z score close to 15 when estimated from the reported P value but a Z score close to 5 when estimated from the reported effect size and standard error.
+In this example, we have included three sets of SNPs (the GWAS catalog hits, the MAF reference set and the "exposure SNPs".
+Let's restrict the comparison to only the "exposure SNPs".

 ``` r
 luc <- ieugwasr::associations(id="ieu-a-966",variants=instruments$rsid,proxies=0)